VarunSaiTeja/Graph.ArgumentValidator/README.md

 **Installation Note**:

-Install Graph.ArgumentValidator v2.0.0 if you are using HotChocolate v12.
+Use Graph.ArgumentValidator v2.0.0 if you are using HotChocolate v12.

-Install Graph.ArgumentValidator v1.0.1 if you are using HotChocolate v11.
+Use Graph.ArgumentValidator v1.0.1 if you are using HotChocolate v11.

 ## Steps for configuring validator